zanvfy/Diamonds_Dataset_Analysis/readme.md

 Furthermore we also stated that the cut, clarity plays a vital role in the pricing.
 This was proved wrong due to the constant value of R sq.
 Apart from this we concluded that the colour does not play a factor in the pricing thus proving our stated hypothesis correct.
 The last possibility that was considered was the non-contribution of table towards the value.
 This hypothesis was proved wrong due to variation in the R sq value in its presence and absence.

+### Note: This analysis is for the given dataset only, in real world the analysis might come out different from our conclusion